Louis Gonzalez (SFGI08) Circumnavigates the Globe in Round-the-World Sailing Race

 After he completes Clipper Round the World, Gonzalez plans on returning to the classroom.
 “That’s my career; it’s what I’ve been doing for over two decades,” he says.
 “But I have other goals.
 I might sail the South Pacific at some point; I don’t know.
 Maybe go around the world again, in a different direction,“ he laughs. ”I’m going to keep sailing, that’s for sure.
 I’m gonna keep ski patrolling.”

 After all, he notes, his life in the classroom and life at sea aren’t so different.
-The kids Gonzalez works with often “look for credibility” in their teachers—and when “when you think about the hopelessness of being at sea in the middle of a storm,” he says, “I survived it.
+The kids Gonzalez works with often “look for credibility” in their teachers—and “when you think about the hopelessness of being at sea in the middle of a storm,” he says, “I survived it.
 And if I can survive that, you can survive high school.”